08 Nov Osteoarthritis- What is the best treatment?

 How can you treat osteoarthritis (OA)?

 Currently, there is no known way of curing cartilage loss.
 Initial treatment focuses on reducing symptoms and improving function of the joint.
-Based on evidence, the recommended treatment for osteoarthritis is outlined by the pyramid in Figure 1.
+Based on evidence, the recommended treatment for osteoarthritis is outlined in Figure 1.

 First Line Treatment Recommendations: